 There are training options available to young people with a learning disability, which can help build skills and confidence to help get a job.
 These options usually involve doing a course that also includes a placement in a workplace.

 There are three main training options available in England for young people with a learning disability - apprenticeships, traineeships and supported internships.

 If a young person is over 16, they can apply for an apprenticeship.
 There are various levels of apprenticeship you can undertake depending on your current skills and qualifications, including:

 Entry requirements differ depending on certain factors such as the apprenticeship level and the age of the apprentice.

-All apprenticeships are real jobs so all apprentices earn a salary, at least at £3.30 per hour in the first year if the apprentice is under 19.
+All apprenticeships are real jobs so all apprentices earn a wage, at least at £3.90 per hour in the first year if the apprentice is under 19.
 Full details on apprenticeships' pay and conditions.

 Apprentices should work for at least 30 hours per week and an apprenticeship takes between one and five years to complete, depending upon the level of apprenticeship and the industry sector.

 Most of the training is delivered in the workplace and the rest of the training is given by a training organisation, either at the workplace, off-site (perhaps at college) or via e-learning.